-Talk to your Agent
+1 - Talk to your Agent

-Your real estate agent sees and sells listed properties day after day; he/she knows what works.
+Your real estate agent sees and sells listed properties day after day - he/she knows what works.
 Ask for their advice.
 They have the experience needed to help you make a list of priority jobs narrowing down the “must dos” from the “could dos” and make the list manageable.

-Look at Listed Homes
+2 - Look at Listed Homes

 It is important to present the house (as much as possible) as a blank canvas.
 By staging the home in a way that allows buyers to visualize living in it, you’re exponentially increasing the potential to sell, at a good price.

-Tune in to HGTV
+3 - Tune in to HGTV

 Real estate shows are pretty popular these days, and can provide some quality advice.
 In fact, there’s a whole network dedicated to it.
 Shows like The Unsellables, Property Virgins, and House Hunters will provide not only good entertainment, but useful tips too.

-Set a Budget
+4 - Set a Budget

 - Fresh paint;

-- De-cluttering (storing furniture and knick knacks); and
+- De-cluttering (storing furniture and knick knacks);

-- Professional staging.
+- and professional staging.

 But even more drastic is the reduction in stress that comes from sourcing out the workload.
-There are expert companies, like Gordon’s Estate Services, who aim to make moving a positive experience, for the lowest cost and highest return.
+There are expert companies, like Gordon’s Downsizing & Real Estate Services, which aim to make moving a positive experience, for the lowest cost and highest return.